 Ugonjwa wa Neuroleptic Malignant

-Neuroleptic malignant syndrome is confusion or unresponsiveness, muscle rigidity, high body temperature, and other symptoms that occur when certain antipsychotic (neuroleptic) drugs or anti-vomiting (antiemetic) drugs are used.
+Neuroleptic malignant syndrome is confusion or unresponsiveness, muscle rigidity, high body temperature, and other symptoms that occur when certain antipsychotic (neuroleptic) or anti-vomiting (antiemetic) medications are used.

-• Neuroleptic malignant syndrome develops in a very small number of people who are given certain types of drugs.
+• Neuroleptic malignant syndrome develops in a very small number of people who are given certain types of medications.

 • Symptoms include a dangerously high body temperature, muscle rigidity, and agitation.